melezhik/outthentic/README.md

 ## Check file

-Story check is a bunch of lines stdout should match.
-Here we require to have \`I am OK' and \`I am outthentic' lines in stdout:
+Story check file contains rules to match a stdout produced by story script.

+Here we require that our scenario should produce  \`I am OK' and \`I am outthentic' lines in stdout:

     $ cat story.check